Mariánský most

-Mariánský most is a cantilever spar cable-stayed bridge for the road transport, bicycles and pedestrians in the city of Ústí nad Labem, Czech Republic.
-It was opened in 1998 and is the third bridge in the city.
+Mariánský most is a cantilever spar cable-stayed bridge for road transport, bicycles and pedestrians in the city of Ústí nad Labem, Czech Republic.
+It was opened in 1998 and is the city's third bridge.
 It was designed by the architect Roman Koucký.

 Construction

 The bridge has a cantilever spar composed of 2 pylons, each of them containing 15 steel cables that hold the bridge deck.
 The length of bridge deck is 179 m and the height of pylons is 60 m.
 The weight of the bridge is 3500 tons.
 The used material is the steel and ferroconcrete.